 Because Chris is also a proposal manager at PeopleAdmin, he has a unique understanding of how position management technology, along with strong buy-in from hiring managers and supervisors, empowers higher education leaders to develop consistent processes that ensure hiring decisions are based on qualifications and compensation plans reflect fair market value.

-PeopleAdmin Positions, which automates the job description, classification and position framework process, integrates with applicant tracking solution Hire to help higher education leaders identify which candidates are best suited for each open position.
+PeopleAdmin’s Position Management, which automates the job description, classification, and position framework process, integrates with Applicant Tracking System (ATS) to help higher education leaders identify which candidates are best suited for each open position.

 “Technology that helps hiring managers understand who the best candidate might be for the position is great,” Chris said.
 “Because at the end of the day that’s what’s most defensible.